 - Does the property fulfill the mission of ARCE?

-The final determination of the acceptability of tangible property gifts shall be made by the Finance Committee of ARCE, at its sole discretion.
+The final determination of the acceptability of tangible property gifts shall be made by the Finance and Audit Committee of ARCE, at its sole discretion.

 - Does the donor hold legal title to the property?